LiveIntent/live-connect/CONFIGURATION_OPTIONS.md

 ##### `contextElementsLength` [Optional, HasDefault]
 By default, 5000.
-The maximum string length for the scrapped elements.
+The maximum string length for the collected elements.
 Example:
 ```javascript
 {